 Supported by a Watson Fellowship, she spent a year studying and performing in Asia and Europe.
 In 2001, the Congress on Research in Dance (CORD) awarded Vanessa for her research about how choreography redefines cultural beliefs about the body.
 In addition, Vanessa collaborates on videodance with Rachel Boggia, Professor of Dance at Connecticut College.

 Though Vanessa was highly trained in ballet and postmodern dance, she researches the body, consciousness, and somatic practices to inform her choreography.
 She develops a unique movement vocabulary for each work.
 In addition to studying western forms, she has lived and danced in non-western cultures including India, Nepal, Taiwan, Java and Hawaii.

 Vanessa has taught courses at Long Island University, Salzburg Experimental Academy of Dance, The Ohio State University, and the University of Hawaii.
-She also maintains a private practice teaching pilates in Brooklyn.
+She also maintains a private practice teaching pilates and Alexander Technique in Brooklyn.